tomasarg/pokeSearch/README.md

 ## Getting the project ready to run

 1. Execute	`npm install`
-2. Insert your **Algolia's Keys** in
-3. Replace Algolia's keys
+2. Replace Algolia's keys
 	1. Navigate to `/src/config/`
 	2. Rename the file `/src/config/config_sample.js/` to `/src/config/config.js/`
 	3. Replace the value of *client_id* located in the file `/src/config/config.js/` for the one provided by your Algolia's account
 	4. Replace the value of *apiKey* located in the file `/src/config/config.js/` for the one provided by your Algolia's account
-4. Run the app
+3. Run the app
 	1. I am using Svelte to compile and run the app.
 	Using a command-line terminal navigate to the folder hosting the app and execute `npm run dev`.
 You will need to leave that terminal window open in order to keep the server running.
 By default this will be running at `https://localhost:3000`